deverl/frequent_numbers/README.md

 There are probably many ways this problem could be solved.
 These are just some examples.

+## Running

+There is a makefile that can run each of the programs, building executables if required (go, c, cpp, java).

+You can use `make RUNTARGET` where `RUNTARGET` is one of:
+- runc
+- runcpp
+- rungo
+- runjava
+- runlua
+- runpython
+- runjs
+- runphp

 ## Caveats

 None of these solutions take special care to handle these situations:
 - Where there are multiple input elements with the same frequency.
 There is no guarantee on the output in this case.
-- Where there are fewer values in nums than requested by the value of k
+- Where there are fewer values in `nums` than requested by the value of `k`